GSana2812/Salary_Predictions_XGBRegressor/README.md

 In the predict, based on the components shown, you can play around with values and in the end you will get the predicted salary while on explore you have a representation of charts and trends.

--explorer_page.py -> code containing all necessary charts and visualizations -predict_page.py -> code containing the prediction value
+-explorer_page.py -> code containing all necessary charts and visualizations <br>
+-predict_page.py -> code containing the prediction value <br>

 All these 2 pages will get concluded in the app.py file.